MartinPellizzer/terrawhisper-compiler/articles/alpinia-officinarum/botany/morphology.md

 The reproductive structures of these flowers include one fertile stamen and two sterile staminodes, along with a single pistil.
 The ovary is located beneath the other floral parts, making it an inferior ovary with three lobes.
 The style extends from the ovary and terminates with a lobed stigma at its tip.

 Notably, Alpinia officinarum flowers do not have stipules, and their bracts are small and inconspicuous.
 The flowers are borne on a peduncle that varies in length, supporting the inflorescence, while each individual flower is attached to the inflorescence through a short pedicel.

+The following table shows in detail the morphological characteristics of Alpinia officinarum flowers.

 | Characteristic | Description |
 | --- | --- |